-This delightful apartment is situated at the top of Raleigh Road, a hilly road leading down into the town.
+This delightful holiday home is situated at the top of Raleigh Road, a hilly road leading down into the town.
 The quays and mooring, ferry rides and beaches, boutiques and waterside cafes are a 15 minute walk away, while the beaches of North and South Sands are within close proximity.

-Lanapoule is a comfortable 2 bedroom apartment, which has been beautifully refurbished in Spring 2014.
+Lanapoule is a comfortable spacious 4 bedroom house, which has been beautifully refurbished for the 2015 holiday season.
 The accommodation is bright and spacious with large windows making the most of the estuary glimpses and beautiful Devonshire countryside views of Dartmoor in the distance.

-There is a large, comfortable sitting room, with ample seating for six people, it is equipped with a flatscreen TV with Freeview, and DVD player.
+There is a large, comfortable and beautifully furnished sitting room, with ample seating for eight.
+It is equipped with a flatscreen TV with Freeview and DVD player.
 There is a feature log-burner fire place and Juliet balcony providing stunning views from the lounge area.
-We have a sofa bed for two available in the main living space.
-We normally rent to groups of 4; the sofa-bed upstairs is for occasional use only.
-(If guests have a visitor for a limited period or with agreement from the owner).

-The large gently terraced and walled communal garden is mainly laid to lawn, providing very pleasant level areas for outside entertaining or places simply to enjoy the open aspect.
-The foot of the garden steps leads to an enclosed Mediterranean garden area, which is for sole use to this apartment.
-It incorporates bench seating, ornamental pond and brick built barbecue. furnished with garden table and chairs.
+The large gently terraced and walled garden is mainly laid to lawn, providing very pleasant level areas for outside entertaining or places simply to enjoy the open aspect.
+The foot of the garden steps leads to an enclosed Mediterranean garden patio area.
+It incorporates bench seating, ornamental pond and brick built barbecue.
+Furnished with garden table and chairs.

 This property boasts central heating and instant hot water via a gas boiler.
 One well behaved pet is permitted.
 Wireless broadband internet available.
-Also a travel cot and high chair is available.
+A travel cot and high chair is available.

 N.B.
-Bed linen and bath towels are included in weekly price, for day rates this will be an added extra.
+Bed linen and bath towels are included in nightly and weekly price.
 Tenants need to bring beach and tea towels.
 Strictly no smoking permitted.

 |Family friendly||Great for children of all ages|